33themes/ttt-crop/README.md

     add_filter('ttt_crop_human_name','local_ttt_crop_human_name');
 ```

-*Show some of the sizes of one post_type*
+**Show only some sizes of one post_type**

-In this example you existe the custom post type "author" and two image sizes
+In this example you have the custom post type "author" and two image sizes
 for the author content (single, archive, etc..).
 And you want to show only this
 two image sizes on the crop screen.

-The idea is make more simple for the end user, don't show all the sizes, only
+The idea is make it more simple for the end user, showing only
 the sizes the user need.

 ```php